valentinkoe/scala-wordcloud/README.md

 A very simple yet advanced wordcloud with supplementary NLP components.

+### Tokenization

+The `tokenize` package supplies classes for sentence splitting and tokenization.
+The used algorithms apply some heuristics to achieve relative good results.

+example:

+    import scala.io.Source

+    val tokenizer = new wordcloud.pos.TokenizerDE()
+    val tokenizedSents = tokenizer.tokenizedSents(Source.fromFile("file"))

 ### Part of Speech Tagging

 The package `pos` supplies classes for POS tagging with a